 Public Guidance on Sanctions with Respect to Russia’s Defense and Intelligence Sectors Under Section 231 of the Countering America’s Adversaries Through Sanctions Act of 2017

-Pursuant to Section 231(d), the Department of State is today issuing guidance to specify persons that are part of, or operating for or on behalf of, the defense or intelligence sectors of the Government of the Russian Federation (“Section 231 Guidance” or “the Guidance”).
+- Pursuant to Section 231(d), the Department of State on October 27, 2017, issued guidance to specify persons that are part of, or operating for or on behalf of, the defense or intelligence sectors of the Government of the Russian Federation (“Section 231 Guidance” or “the Guidance”).

 Questions and Answers

 1. How did you arrive at the Section 231 Guidance?
 (October 27, 2017)